 structured programming, they are stored together as a

-structure, which might be named rect.
-The
+structure, which might be named rect

-structure rect can then be handled as though it
+can then be handled as though it

 were a single entity, which is the way we were thinking of

-the rectagle to begin with.
+the rectangle to begin with.

 Dijkstra, E. W., “Go To Statement Considered Harmful”, Comm ACM, Vol. 11, No. 3, March 1968, pp. 147-148